Tanuel/baggy/packages/provider-s3/Readme.md

 # @baggy/provider-s3

-A AWS S3 Bucket storage provider for @baggy/registry.
+An AWS S3 Bucket storage provider for @baggy/registry.

 Saves everything on the specified path in a s3 bucket.